-We have regular parents’ evenings and an active Friends Association.
+We have regular parents’ evenings and support Parents and Friends Association.
 Everyone at St. Anthony’s is working towards making children’s development and time at school successful.

 St. Anthony’s School motto is ‘Learning Together’.
-We have four aims for our children and they are:-
+We have five aims for our children and they are:-

-*To provide an environment where every member of the school community is given the support and encouragement necessary to meet the demands of education and personal change.
+*A school where every member’s unique contribution to the school community is valued and given the support and encouragement necessary to meet the demands of education and personal change.

 *A school where each child receives a broad and balanced curriculum that is personalised to enable each child to fulfil their full potential.